burrito-project/.github/profile/README.md

 ultimately serving over 2,000 students daily with real-time bus location data and service updates.

-The project ceased operations at the end of November 2024, following the university's decision to adopt professional (although inferior) geolocation services.
+Operations ceased at the end of November 2024, following the university's decision to adopt professional (although inferior) geolocation services.

 The project was publicly associated with Contigo San Marcos, a local student political party.
 However, the true credit belongs to a core group of dedicated individuals who helped in its development and maintenance:

 ```
 Developer: Calle Luis